 The great bed of Ware, mentioned in Shakespeare’s Twelfth Night, was made to accommodate twelve people.
 Just to think about it makes the mind boggle.
 If you go to Rye House in Broxbourne, England, you can see it today.
 But imagine getting out of the middle of that bed on a full night.
 It would be worse than being strapped into the center seat on a crowded and turbulent flight after drinking too many cups of tea.

 In William Dement’s book, The Promise of Sleep, he cites a study on students at Harvard.
 They were encouraged to sleep an extra hour-and-a-half.
 At first, they objected because of their busy course schedules.
 But they went along with the program.
 The result: grades went up.
 The bad news is that sleep debt lowers IQ points.
-So staying in bed may lead to a heightened state of functionality and wellbeing.
-However, the world makes its demands on us.
+So staying in bed may lead to a heightened state of functionality and well-being.

 If you have an alarm clock, you can’t help but look at the beastly contraption.
 You make rules for yourself.
 You’ll stay in bed for just five more minutes.
 Then, in the spirit of heroic self-discipline, you tell yourself you’ll get up in just one more minute’s time.
 You count the seconds backwards, five, four, three, two, one.
 Now, it’s when you get into fractions that it becomes tricky.
 You know you have the self-discipline to get up very soon, but you might as well stay in bed just a fraction longer, at least until you reach the limit of your ability to do mental division.